SysKitTeam/docs-point/governance-and-automation/manage-sensitivity-labels.md

 To use sensitivity labels, a service account needs to be connected to Syskit Point.
 For details on how to set up sensitivity labels, take a look at the [Enable Sensitivity Labels article](provisioning/enable-sensitivity-labels.md).
 {% endhint %}

-Once set up, **Syskit Point admins can apply or remove the sensitivity labels from workspaces**.
+Once set up, **Syskit Point admins and workspace owners can apply or remove the sensitivity labels from workspaces**.

 These changes can be done on the **Sites Overview** and the **Microsoft Teams & Groups Overview** screens.